 The residential appraisers are responsible for estimating equal and uniform market values for residential improved and vacant property.
-There are approximately 26,500 residential improved single and multiple family parcels and 5,500 vacant residential properties in Wise County and adjoining over-lapping jurisdictional areas.
+There are approximately 27,200 residential improved single and multiple family parcels and 12,500 vacant residential properties in Hood County.

-- Personnel The residential appraisal staff consists of 5 appraisers and 1 data collector.
-The following appraisers are responsible for estimating the market value of residential property: - Data An individualized set of data characteristics for each residential dwelling and multiple family units in this district are collected in the field and data entered o the computer.
+- Personnel The residential appraisal staff consists of 7 appraisers and 1 appraisal clerk.
+The following appraisers are responsible for estimating the market value of residential property: Paula Clements, Kelley Montgomery, David Eatherly, Steve McCoy, James Hogan, Julie Rhoden, Donna Wood. - Data An individual set of data characteristics for each residential dwelling and multiple family units in this district are collected in the field and data entered into the computer.
 The property characteristic data drives the application of computerassisted mass appraisal (CAMA) under the Cost, Market, and Income Approaches to property valuation.